On the Lavrentiev gap for convex, vectorial integral functionals: Introduction

 Turning to the non-autonomous case, we require in addition the following standard stability estimate: for every $M>1$ there exists $C_M>0$ and a non-negative function $\alpha_M\in L^1(\Omega)$ such that

 for all $0<\delta\ll 1$, all $x\in\Omega$ and all $|\xi|\leq M\delta^{-d/p}$, where $^{**}$ denotes the biconjugate function with respect to the $\xi$-variable.
 For a more detailed discussion of this assumption see Remark \ref{r.onassump} (iii).
 Here the novelty of our results is that in contrast to \cite{Bulicek2022,Borowski2022,Borowski2023} we do not impose any structure on the gradient dependence.
-This comes with the drawback that, considering for instance an integrand of the form $W(x,\xi)=V_0(\xi)+a(x)V_1(\xi)$, where $V_0,V_1$ are non-negative and convex, $0\leq a\in C^{0,\alpha}(\Omega)$, $V_0$ satisfies two-sided $p$-growth condition, and $V_1(\xi)\leq C(|\xi|^q+1)$, the admissible range of exponents is restricted to
+This comes with the drawback that, considering for instance an integrand of the form $J(x,\xi)=V_0(\xi)+a(x)V_1(\xi)$, where $V_0,V_1$ are non-negative and convex, $0\leq a\in C^{0,\alpha}(\Omega)$, $V_0$ satisfies a two-sided $p$-growth condition, and $V_1(\xi)\leq C(|\xi|^q+1)$, the admissible range of exponents is restricted to

-This is due to the fact that without structural assumptions we are not able to use truncation to reduce the analysis to $L^{\infty}$-functions.
-However, especially in the fast-growth regime $p>d-1$, we can handle some new examples, see Example \ref{example}.
-In particular, we highlight that we do not require a $\Delta_2$ condition.
+since without structural assumptions we are not able to reduce the analysis to $L^{\infty}$-functions via truncation.
+However, especially in the fast-growth regime $p>d-1$, we can handle new types of integrands, see Example \ref{example}.
+In particular, we highlight that we do not require any form of $\Delta_2$-condition.

-Using classical arguments, our results both for the case $p\leq d-1$ (Theorem \ref{thm:main}) and the case $p>d-1$ (Theorem \ref{thm:2}) also allow us to treat non-convex integrands with convex growth, see Corollary \ref{c.nonconvex}.
+Using classical arguments, our results both for the case $p\leq d-1$ (Theorem \ref{thm:main}) and the case $p>d-1$ or $p=1$ if $d=2$ (Theorem \ref{thm:2}) also allow us to treat non-convex integrands with convex growth, see Corollary \ref{c.nonconvex}.

 Our techniques in the convex case rely on a by now standard approach.
 By pulling in the boundary data, we put ourselves in a situation where mollification arguments apply.
 In the autonomous situation, there is no interaction between the two scales, while in the non-autonomous set-up it is essential to use the same scale for both the boundary argument and the mollification.
 The novelty of our approach lies in a careful use of convexity (especially for unbounded integrands) in combination with the use of an ad-hoc partition of unity that is adapted to the function $u\in g+W^{1,p}_0(\Omega)^m$.
-This is similar to arguments developed by two of the authors in the context of homogenization \cite{RS23}.
+It is at this point that the integrability of the map $u$ itself has to be compatible with the growth of the energy, which then forces a relation between the $W^{1,p}$-regularity of $u$ and the upper bounds on the energy.
+In particular, the assumptions could be drastically weakened if we either can assume that $u\in L^{\infty}(\Omega)^m$ or when $\Omega$ is star-shaped with respect to a ball (in this case no partition of unity is necessary).

 The outline of our paper is as follows: In Section \ref{sec:main} we establish our notation, collect the assumptions and state our main results.
 We also give examples of the types of integrands we are able to consider there.
 The proofs are postponed to Section \ref{sec:proofs}, while in Appendix \ref{app:stronglystarshaped} we provide the necessary details to extend our results to locally star-shaped sets in the case of autonomous integrands.